 Jordan Jackson, MA thesis: "On Perspectives and Ergodics: Video Games as Literature" (2008-9), defended September 2009.

-Allison Muri's research interests can be described as investigating the history of book and print culture, and the theory and applications of digital texts and media.
+Allison Muri's research interests can be described as investigating the history of book and print culture, and the theory and applications of digital texts and media, including the use of social media and many-to-many communications.
 Her book The Enlightenment Cyborg: A History of Communications and Control in the Human Machine, 1660–1830 (Toronto UP, 2007) focuses on representations of materialism and the man-machine in 18th-century texts to discern a history of the human machine trope.
 This research encompasses an inquiry into the history of cyborgs or present-day representations of humans as machines in literature, cultural studies, and science and medicine.
 Currently, her research focuses on the literary topographies of 18th-century London as the history of communications networks and the representations thereof in literature: her current research project, The Grub Street Project, is a digital work in progress that aims to map these relationships using 17th- and 18th-century maps of the city, most notably Strype (1720) and Horwood (1799).
 This research encompasses an inquiry into the history of communications and print culture, as well as the present-day theory and practice of digital scholarship.

 Forthcoming: “Of Words and Things: Image, Page, Text, and The Rape of the Lock.”
 In Anniversary Essays on Alexander Pope’s Rape of the Lock, ed.
 Donald W. Nichol.
 Toronto: University of Toronto Press.
 59 pp. (27 pp. text and 32 pp. figures).

 "Twenty Years After the Death of the Book: Literature, the Humanities, and the Knowledge Economy."
 English Studies in Canada 38.1 (March 2012): 115-140.